superdesk/web-publisher/docs/manual/getting_started/superdesk-superdesk-publisher-setup.rst

 .. note::

-    If you have the following issue when running the command above:
+    If you see the following message:

     .. code:: bash